jaspector

 Monday-Friday, 8:00 AM to 4:00 PM

-Typical inspection sequence: Submit plans, receive the permit, notify the Administrative Official when work is ready, and obtain a Certificate of Occupancy after the final inspection.
+Typical sequence: Submit plans, receive the permit, notify the Administrative Official when work is ready, and obtain a Certificate of Occupancy after the final inspection.

-Do I need a building permit in Pineville, KY?
+01 Do I need a building permit in Pineville, KY?

 Any erection, movement, alteration, or demolition of a building, including accessory structures, needs a permit unless the work is recurring maintenance or part of required subdivision improvements.

-How do I apply for a building permit in Pineville, KY?
+02 How do I apply for a building permit in Pineville, KY?

-1. Submit an application with a dimensioned sketch covering lot shape, height, use of new or altered buildings, and any other data needed to determine compliance.
+To apply for a building permit in Pineville, KY, follow these steps: 1.
+Submit an application with a dimensioned sketch covering lot shape, height, use of new or altered buildings, and any other data needed to determine compliance.
 2. The Administrative Official issues the permit when the project conforms to local ordinances and other city rules; any denial is given in writing with the reasons.
 3. No work may begin until the permit is issued; failure to secure a permit may lead to a restraining order.
 4. Permits become void six months after issuance unless substantial progress has occurred, though they may be renewed without fee after review.
 5. After notifying the Administrative Official that the building is ready, a final inspection occurs and a Certificate of Occupancy is issued or denied in writing.

-How long does it take to get a building permit in Pineville, KY?
+03 How long does it take to get a building permit in Pineville, KY?

-What work is exempt from building permits in Pineville, KY?
+04 What work is exempt from building permits in Pineville, KY?

-How do I schedule a building inspection in Pineville, KY?
+05 How do I schedule a building inspection in Pineville, KY?

-Inspections can be scheduled via: (606) 337-7000 (Fire Department/Building Inspection), City Hall.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Pineville, KY via: (606) 337-7000 (Fire Department/Building Inspection), City Hall.
 Applicants must notify the Administrative Official that a building is ready for occupancy; the official then inspects and certifies within five days..

-Other cities in Bell County
+Other jurisdictions in Bell County.

-View all Bell County jurisdictions →
+All Bell County jurisdictions →